 Devotees stay vigilant and fast until midnight, the traditional hour of his birth, on the previous day.
 Then Krishna’s picture is washed in rain and dairy, clothed, and adored in fresh garments.

 Temples and household shrines are decorated with leaves and flowers; first sweetmeats are offered to the god and then distributed to all household members as Prasadas.

 Krishna Janmasthami is a festival that is celebrated in the month of (august or September).
 It is a festival of Hindus religious.
-On this day, all the people worship god Krishna.
-It is said that in this day god Krishna was born.
+On this day, all the people worship the god Krishna.
+It is said that on this day god Krishna was born.
 In the memory of god Krishna, we celebrate this festival.

 On this day all maids take fasting.
 They wear new clothes and ornaments.
-They worship god Krishna to demand a good husband.
+They worship the god Krishna to demand a good husband.
 It is said if we take fasting this day god Krishna will give us everything which we want.

-and naughty but at the same time he was loveable as well.
+and naughty but at the same time, he was loveable as well.
 He was loveable because he did a good thing.
 He killed Kansa.
 So he was famous and We celebrated this festival.
 God Krishna was like we are.

 He was also a man.
 He used to do an amazing thing in Dawapar Yug due to he was called god.
 Krishna’s birthplace is Vrindavan.

 The Raslila of Vrindavan is very famous.
 God Krishna spent his early childhood years there.
 It is said that later on around the age of twenty-eight, Sri Krishna moved to Dwarka where he spent the majority of his life.
 He also spent some years in Mathura.